 Summer Squash Growing Tips

 A summer squash is characterized by its growing on bushes and being harvested before the fruit of the plant matures or the rind hardens.
-They can be very prolific when taken care of properly.
+They can be very prolific when taken care of in the right way.

 Fall and winter squash, on the other hand, are able to be stored much longer as a result of harvested in the more mature stage of growth, which allows for the rind to be toughened and the skin to be harder than summer squash.